Check your eligibility to train to teach in England

 How to check your qualifications

-The simplest way to check your qualifications meet the required standard in England is to get a statement of comparability from the UK European Network of Information Centres (UK ENIC).
+To check your qualifications meet the required standard in England you will need a statement of comparability from the UK European Network of Information Centres (UK ENIC).

-This is a certificate that proves your school and university qualifications are the same standard as UK GCSEs and a UK bachelor’s degree.
+This certificate proves your school and university qualifications are the same standard as UK GCSEs and a UK bachelor’s degree.

-When you apply for teacher training, you’ll be asked to submit details of your statement of comparability.
+When you apply for teacher training, you will be asked to submit details of your statement of comparability.
 Applications which include this are 28% more likely to be successful.

-A statement of comparability costs £49.50 + VAT.
+A statement of comparability costs £69.60.
 It takes 15 working days to complete your order from the date ENIC receives your qualification documents and payment.

 We’re available Monday to Friday between 8:30am and 5:30pm (UK local time) except on bank holidays in England.

-When you speak to us, we can tell you if you’re eligible for a teacher training adviser.
+When you speak to us, we can tell you if you are eligible for a teacher training adviser.

 If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.